Undergraduate

 The UM School of Pharmacy is committed to having all required pre-pharmacy courses available to Ole Miss pre-pharmacy students.
 Very few institutions of higher learning in Mississippi offer all required pre-pharmacy courses on a regular basis.

-Pre-pharmacy students can participate in the student body and School of Pharmacy organizational opportunities and activities, such as the Pre-Pharmacy Club, Pharmacy Fiesta, Pharmacy Formal, and Pharmacy Olympics.
+Pre-pharmacy students can participate in various student body and School of Pharmacy organizational opportunities and activities.
 Students begin their professional development and develop leadership skills through involvement with pharmacy organizations.

-Pre-pharmacy students are provided with free tutoring, time management and study skills, interview skills, and courses specifically for pre-pharmacy students.
+Pre-pharmacy students are provided with free tutoring, time management and study skills training, interview skills development, and courses specifically designed for pre-pharmacy students.
 Pre-pharmacy students have access to many high-engagement programs and activities.
-Some of the opportunities students may pursue include: undergraduate research, service learning, volunteer activities, and community-engagement activities.
+Some of the opportunities students may pursue include undergraduate research, service learning, volunteer activities, and community engagement activities.
 Pre-pharmacy students often elect to apply to the Sally McDonnell Barksdale Honors College.

 • Social activities